mtth/azkaban/doc/quickstart.rst

 * `azkaban info [options]`

   View information about all the jobs inside a project, its static dependencies, or a specific job's options.
+In the former case, each job will be prefixed by `W` if it has no children (i.e. it "commands" a workflow), or `J` otherwise (regular job).

-Running `azkaban --help` shows the full list of options available for each command.
+Running `azkaban --help` will show the full list of commands and options available for each.

 URLs and aliases